Nevuqe/developer-portal/download/index.md

 ---
 layout: page
-title: Download Seva
+title: Download UQK
 ---

 ## Releases

-Seva updates will be automatically added below when uploaded and built.
+UQK updates will be automatically added below when uploaded and built.

 ## Snapshots

-There are currently no Seva snapshots available, check back later.
+There are currently no UQK snapshots available, check back later.

-#### Seva is covered by the Seva License at [LICENSE.txt](/LICENSE.txt).
+#### UQK is covered by the UQK License at [LICENSE.txt](/LICENSE.txt).